Artematrr/Artematrr/README.md

 # Super newbie on Github.
-I'm Learning Python.
-I don't know what's going on here.
+I'm Learning Python and I don't know what's going on here.

 Some of my contacts:
 * VK - https://vk.com/artematrr